 Upon receiving an ACK during congestion avoidance, CUBIC computes the window growth rate during the next RTT period using Eq.
-1. It sets W(t+RTT) as the candidate target value of congestion window.
-Suppose that the current window size is cwnd.
-Depending on the value of cwnd, CUBIC runs in three different modes.
+1. It sets W\cubic(t+RTT) as the candidate target value of congestion window.

+Depending on the value of the current window size cwnd, CUBIC runs in three different modes.
 First, if cwnd is less than the window size that Standard TCP would reach at time t after the last loss event, then CUBIC is in the TCP friendly region (we describe below how to determine this window size of Standard TCP in term of time t).
-Otherwise, if cwnd is less than W_max, then CUBIC is the concave region, and if cwnd is larger than W_max, CUBIC is in the convex region.
+Otherwise, if cwnd is less than W\max, then CUBIC is the concave region, and if cwnd is larger than W\max, CUBIC is in the convex region.
 Below, we describe the exact actions taken by CUBIC in each region.